-Birthday boy Ryan Gosling has been winning hearts and weakening knees for two decades, charming fans on screen and off with his witty one-liners and swoon-worthy smirk.
+Ryan Gosling is a dad!
+Actually, let's rephrase that: Ryan Gosling is officially a hot dad.
+He's been winning hearts and weakening knees for two decades, charming fans on screen and off with his witty one-liners and swoon-worthy smirk.
 Back in the early '90s, he captured the crowd's attention at a talent show before bringing his smooth moves to The Mickey Mouse Club.
 From there, Ryan became a teen heartthrob, a romantic leading man, and a fan favorite so lovable that people actually petitioned for him to be People's 2011 Sexiest Man Alive.
-Going all the way back to his adorable days on the Disney channel, take a look at Ryan heartthrob evolution on his 33rd birthday.
+Going all the way back to his adorable days on the Disney channel, take a look at Ryan heartthrob evolution from adorable crooner to Hollywood's hottest DILF.

 He had the moves early on.